Department of Microbiology

 Vision and Values

-People centred - staff (academic and non-academic)
+A people-centered approach - staff (academic and non-academic)

 - Each person should be able to pursue their own career with the minimum of management and control that is commensurate with a collegial and collaborative atmosphere.